Taxes and homeschooling

 If you have a child with a severe learning disability, you may qualify for valuable tax benefits.
 If your child has AD/HD, or other physical, mental, or emotional impairment, you may also qualify for tax benefits.
 Because tax laws are complex, and many tax preparers often do not have occasion to use these unique tax benefits, families are at risk of losing refunds worth many thousands of dollars.
 The IRS allows taxpayers to file amended returns, and collect refunds for unclaimed tax benefits, retroactively up to three years.

-For use in preparing 2009 Returns.
-Watch for new form for 2010 Returns.
-This wasn’t posted in December 2010.
+For use in preparing US tax Returns.
+Watch for new form for 2013 Returns.
+This wasn’t posted in December 2013, but may appear shortly.

 There are now three states which have tax credits for homeschooling: Illinois, Minnesota and beginning with 2009 tax year, Louisiana.